genzyio/genzy/docs/docs/categories/02-Server/server-initialization.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Once you have [installed](server-installation.md) the `nimbly-api` library, you can now init the API.
+Once you have [installed](server-installation.md) the `genzy-api` library, you can now init the API.

 ## Initialization